-1. What are the radiation levels at a nuclear fuel storage site?
+5. What are the radiation levels at a used nuclear fuel dry storage site?

 the regulatory limit of 25 mrem over the course of one year.
 By way of comparison, the average American receives a dose of about 310 mrem in one year from natural background sources of radiation, such as cosmic rays and radon.

 Orano’s Nuclear Horizontal Storage system NUHOMS uses the effect of self-shielding with great success.
 The system, which reduces the emitted radiation by placing storage modules side-by-side without gaps, offers the highest level of shielding available

 An added benefit: if Horizontal Storage Modules (HSMs) are added to a site with existing vertical systems, the minimal dose to the public can be further reduced.